-Matthew 15:1-9 English Standard Version June 17, 2018
+Matthew 15:1-9 King James Version June 17, 2018

 The International Bible Lesson (Uniform Sunday School Lessons Series) for Sunday, June 17, 2018, is from Matthew 15:1-9.
 Questions for Discussion and Thinking Further follow the verse-by-verse International Bible Lesson Commentary.
-Study Hints for Discussion and Thinking Further will help with class preparation and in conducting class discussion: these hints are available on the International Bible Lessons Commentary website along with the International Bible Lesson that you may want to read to your class as part of your Bible study.
+Study Hints for Discussion and Thinking Further will help with class preparation and in conducting class discussion: these hints are available on the International Bible Lesson Commentary website along with the International Bible Lesson that you may want to read to your class as part of your Bible study.
 You can discuss each week's commentary and lesson at the International Bible Lesson Forum.

-(Matthew 15:1) Then Pharisees and scribes came to Jesus from Jerusalem and said,
+(Matthew 15:1) Then came to Jesus scribes and Pharisees, which were of Jerusalem, saying,